apache/pulsar/site2/docs/functions-package.md

 To package a function in Java, complete the following steps.

 1. Create a new maven project with a pom file.
-In the following code sample, `mainClass` is your package name.
+In the following code sample, the value of `mainClass` is your package name.

     ```Java
     <?xml version="1.0" encoding="UTF-8"?>